Is a common injury to the brain and is often referred to a traumatic brain injury.

-When it occurs in sports it can also be referred to as a mild traumatic brain injury [MTBI].
+When a TBI occurs in sports it is often referred to as a Mild traumatic brain injury [MTBI].

-The brain has cerebrospinal fluid, which protects the brain.
-During a concussion, this absorption or protection may not be adequate.
-The forces causing the concussion, causing movement of the brain and the resulting injury.
+The brain has a fluid called cerebrospinal fluid, which is intended to protect the brain.
+During a concussion, the protection the fluid gives may not be adequate.
+The forces causing the concussion, causing movement of the brain and the resulting injury, may be significantly damaging.

-Areas of brain most commonly affected are the midbrain and diencephalon.
+Areas of the brain most commonly affected are the midbrain and diencephalon.

 Other areas affected include: